Spectrum graph coloring and applications to WiFi channel assignment: Introduction

 Therefore, we have solved the corresponding TSC problem, proving that for the paw graph~$PG$ with $k=3$ colors and a matrix~$W_{2ed}$ with exponential decay of base~$2$, the minimum chromatic threshold~$t$ achievable is~$1$, i.e.,

-For the CSC problem, we let the size of the spectrum equal the number of vertices, which is four in the paw graph~$PG$.
+For the CSC problem, the size of the spectrum is let to equal the number of vertices, which is four in the paw graph~$PG$.
 Consider for example~$S=\{\mbox{red},\mbox{green},\mbox{blue},\mbox{violet}\}$, also endowed with the matrix of interferences with exponential decay of base~$2$, in this case of size $4\times 4$,

-In this setting, we can fix an interference threshold~$t=1$ and we aim to find the smallest number~$k$ of colors for which such a threshold is achievable.
+In this setting, one can fix an interference threshold~$t=1$ and aim to find the smallest number~$k$ of colors for which such a threshold is achievable.
 The discussion above for the previous problem shows that the threshold~$t=1$ can be achieved with three of those colors, i.e., $k=3$.
 We now show that such a threshold is impossible to achieve with only $k=2$ colors among the four colors available: Focus again on the central vertex of the paw graph~$PG$.
 If it has a neighbor with its same color, then a monochromatic edge arises and, as above, this implies the interference at some vertex being greater than one.
 If the central vertex has no neighbor with its same color, then all its neighbors share a common color, so that again a monochromatic edge arises and there is a vertex with interference greater than one.
 See Figure~\ref{fig:ExampleCSC}.

 Therefore, we have solved the corresponding CSC problem proving that, for the paw graph~$PG$ with threshold $t=1$ and a matrix~$W_{2ed}$ with exponential decay of base~$2$, the interference chromatic number is~$3$, i.e.,